VODF/vodf-docs/source/specification/level-1/index.rst

    (instrumental units), and the fit is performed on this transformed quantity by comparing the predicted to measured counts.
-The opposite process, *unfolding*, where instrumental uncertainties are removed by deconvolution and the model is fit in physical units gives unstable results when data (or the IRFs the are noisy.
+The opposite process, *unfolding*, where instrumental uncertainties are removed by deconvolution and the model is fit in physical units gives unstable results when data or IRFs contain instrumental or statistical noise.

 StandardIRF